 In November 2020, the District entered into an escrow agreement with the Developer, Capital City Bank, and Ausley & McMullen, P.A. ("Escrow Agent").
 The parties agreed that the reimbursement funds remitted to the District pursuant to the interlocal agreement should be paid directly to Capital City Bank in order to repay the Developer's loan from this bank in the amount of \$4 million.
 This loan was obtained by the Developer in order to meet its funding obligations under the construction funding agreement as provided above.
 The reimbursement funds have been placed in a designated escrow account.
-There were no funds reimbursed to the Developer or received by the District from the City for this Project during the fiscal year ended September 30, 2021.
+During the current fiscal year, approximately \$3.9 million was reimbursed to the Developer from the City for this Project.
+Subsequent to fiscal year-end, in April 2023, the Developer received an additional reimbursement totaling approximately \$1.8 million.